cosmos/sdk-tutorials/hands-on-exercise/3-cosmjs-adv/4-cosmjs-gui.md

 To summarize, this section has explored:

-* How to prepare for and then integrate CosmJS and Keplr into the GUI of your Checkers blockchain, including how to adjust the React app to be able to package CosmJS.
+* How to prepare for and then integrate CosmJS and Keplr into the GUI of your checkers blockchain, including how to adjust the React app to be able to package CosmJS.
 * How to integrate CosmJS, including working with the GUI's data structures, fetching games from the blockchain and displaying them, integrating with Keplr for browser-based players, creating a new game, and fetching a single game to be played.

 </HighlightBox>